reinaldoarrosi/QueryBuilder/README.md

 # QueryBuilder
 **THIS PROJECT SUFFERED A MAJOR REDESIGN FROM V1 to V2.
-IF YOU NEED THE OLD VERSION CHECK THE LABELS AND GRAB WHAT YOU NEED**
+IF YOU NEED THE OLD VERSION CHECK THE TAG 1.0 AND GRAB WHAT YOU NEED**

 QueryBuilder is a fluent library for building SELECT statements for SQLite.
 It creates parameterized queries by default, but you can also get the query string without parameters by using the **toDebugSqlString** method.